In the last guide you’ve read how to record drums.

 So invest in some good cables to avoid crackle or disturbance in your recording.

 Don’t go out buying a golden plugged cable for $1000.- Just get a decent one of about at least $20.-

 The rest of the equipment should be well maintained.

 The guitar pedal or the preamplifier should be clean for the best possible signal.

-A dry recorded signal which is send to a amplifier to color the sound, which then is recorded.
+A dry recorded signal which is sent to an amplifier to color the sound, which is then recorded.